jasperalani/mysql-query-builder/README.md

 ## MySQL Query Builder

-Functions that values and return SQL ready to be queried.
+Functions that take values and return SQL ready to be queried.

 ### Languages
 - Javascript